auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 <summary>🔡 Environment variables - click to expand code ⏬</summary>

-In order to connect to the correct Azure AI Foundry project and to the correct agent within the project, we need two evironment variables:
+In order to connect to the correct Azure AI Foundry project and to the correct agent within the project, we need two environment variables:

 * Azure AI Foundry project endpoint: in my code called `dingen_azure_endpoint`.
 * Azure AI Foundry Agent id: in my code called `dingen_agent_id`.

-The `dingen` is abbreviation for dinner generator.
+The `dingen` is an abbreviation for dinner generator.

-In the Azure AI Foundry portal you find the endpoint and id values here:
+In the Azure AI Foundry portal, you find the endpoint and id values here:
 <link rel="stylesheet" href="https://unpkg.com/flickity@2/dist/flickity.min.css">
 <script src="https://unpkg.com/flickity@2/dist/flickity.pkgd.min.js"></script>